jonathan-chin/mec-cs/2023-spring/cs-151-001/slides/09-if-else.md

 if(this_is_true == true)
   cout << "This line will execute if true\n";
-cout << "This line will always execute, regardless of true or false\.";
+cout << "This line will always execute, regardless of true or false\n.";
 ```

 ---